WelcometoMyGarden/welcometomygarden/api/README.md

 firebase deploy --only functions
 ```

-This will deploy specific functions, for example, all new Stripe-related functions:
+This will deploy specific functions, for example, all currently used Stripe-related functions:

 ```
-firebase deploy --only functions:createStripeCustomerV2,functions:createOrRetrieveUnpaidSubscriptionV2,functions:createCustomerPortalSessionV2,functions:handleStripeWebhookV2
+firebase deploy --project prod --only \
+functions:createStripeCustomerV2,\
+functions:createOrRetrieveUnpaidSubscriptionV2,\
+functions:handleRenewalsV2,\
+functions:handleStripeWebhookV2,\
+functions:propagateEmailChangeV2,\
+functions:onAuthUserDelete
 ```

 ### Deploy extensions